 Olga Diaz is a life-long California resident.
-She was first elected to the Escondido City Council in 2008, re-elected in 2012.
+She was first elected to the Escondido City Council in 2008, re-elected in 2012 and 2016.
 She is a homeowner, mother of four, wife of a retired Escondido police Lieutenant and best selling crime fiction author, and an active member of the Escondido community.
 Olga is the first Latina ever elected to the Escondido City Council.

-First in her family to attend college, Olga received a BSC in accounting from Santa Clara University.
+First in her family to attend college, Olga received a Bachelor’s degree in accounting from Santa Clara University and Master’s of Public Administration from San Diego State University.
 She has worked in the fields of public accounting, data analysis and research and owned a small business for ten years.
-She currently works at Palomar Community College as the Director of Student Success & Equity.
+She currently works at Palomar Community College as the Interim Dean of Counseling.

 Olga understands the needs of a diverse community.
 She champions environmental and social justice issues with an academic approach that impresses even those who disagree with her.
 She has been instrumental in building support for urban renewal projects such as the Escondido Creek Trail restoration.
 She embraces the City’s agricultural heritage and supports the reintroduction of vineyards to Escondido’s economy.